ayushkale1909/ns-3/README.md

 At 2 seconds into the simulation, the UdpEchoClient on node 0 sent a 1024-byte packet to node 1, as confirmed by the log message and the pcap file for node 0.

-At 2.00369 seconds into the simulation), the PacketSink application on node 1 received the 1024-byte packet from node 0, as confirmed by the log message and the pcap file for node 1.
+At 2.00369 seconds into the simulation, Node 1 receives the 1024-byte packet from node 0, as confirmed by the log message and the pcap file for node 1.
 The delay is due to the 2ms delay configured for the point-to-point link.

 Output on Terminal :